 Spinach Ricotta Manicotti

 Hey, friends!
-Today I’ve got a recipe that is perfect for meal preppers who like to plan ahead with freezer meals or people looking for a dinner idea that’s a little more special than normal.
-Although making manicotti does take a little bit of work, it’s not crazy hard and really, it doesn’t take too long – and the reward is sooooo worth the extra time and work.
+Today I’ve got a perfect recipe for meal preppers who like to plan with freezer meals or people looking for a dinner idea that’s a little more special than normal.
+Although making manicotti does take a little bit of work, it’s not crazy hard, and really, it doesn’t take too long – and the reward is so worth the extra time and work.

 Can Spinach Ricotta Manicotti be frozen?

 Yes!
 Spinach Ricotta Manicotti is a great make-ahead meal!

 Prepare the manicotti as directed in the recipe.
 Cover and freeze the unbaked casserole.
 To use, partially thaw the manicotti in the refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°F. Bake casserole as directed in the recipe, increasing time as necessary to heat through and for a thermometer inserted in center to read 165°.

 Can I use a cream sauce to make Spinach Ricotta Manicotti?